Donaciano Vigil: Landowner (1851-1877)

 Donaciano Vigil had been involved in land purchases for some time.

 He moved to Pecos in 1854, where he became a major landowner, founding East Pecos.
 In 1830 the Pueblo Indians of the area had sold part of their lands to Juan Estavan Pino, and Vigil obtained the part of Pino's purchase that lay to the east of the Pecos River.
 His first purchase of land in the Pecos Pueblo tract was made on 26 December 1854, for a price of $1,500, and further purchases followed over the years.
 He built houses and storage rooms, and an irrigation ditch to power his grain mill.
 Vigil continued to be active in public affairs, serving in the territorial legislature several times up to the end of the American Civil War.
-He was a school commissioner in San Miguel County from 1871–1872.
+He was a school commissioner in San Miguel County from 1871 to 1872.
 A strong old man, at the age of 74 he was still capable of riding a horse from Pecos to Santa Fe, a distance of 25 mi.
 He died in 1877, leaving a will that divided his land among his numerous sons.